vkomolov/post-it/README.md

     in the state of the posts;
     if the Posts State doesn`t find the id, taken from 'pathMatch.params', then to push the history to the Main Page;
-    - PostPage has the Navlink to the MainPage with the list of all posts;
+    - PostPage has the link to the MainPage with the list of all posts;
-    - PostPage has delete, save and undo interfaces;
+    - PostPage has delete, save and undo options for the Post;
-      - When the Post is deleted, then to fetch DEL to the API, then to retrieve the updated data with rendering new list of the posts, then to push the history to MainPage with the updated list of the posts;
+      - When the Post is deleted, then to fetch DELETE to the API, then to retrieve the updated data with rendering new list of the posts, then to push the history to MainPage with the updated list of the posts;
-      - When the Post is updated with the 'save' button, then to create the save of the current State and to fetch UPDATE to the API with the updated post by id; Then to retrieve and re-render the current Post;
+      - When the Post is updated or created and pushed 'save' button, then to resolve all promises in POSTing and PUTting of the updated Post and its comments; If the Post is newly created and its necessary to add comments, then firstly to POST a new Post, then, on retrieving the postId from the successful response, to POST new comments attached with the postId;
-      - When the Post is updated and later fired on 'Redo' button, then to update the Post with the prevState properties, then to fetch UPDATE of the post to the API with refreshing and re-rendering;
-    - PostPage adds option for creating/updating/deleting 'comments';
-      The comments property is to be added to the Post keys;
       - The list of comments is to be rendered under the Post body text;
       - Each comments` item can be updated, deleted, created;
       The final "save" action will PUT the API with the updated Post;
-      - If the 'save' action is fired, but no change of the Post, then to ignore the action; If no changes of Post, then to inactivate the 'save' button;
+      - If no changes of Post, then to inactivate the 'save' button;

 /////////////////////////////////////////////////////////////////